alberttduong/Thirteen-Game/README.md

     - bots will never pass their turn
 - 32 unit tests

-## *Not* features / To be implemented
+## Missing features

-- being able to see the other players' hands
-- miscellaneous rules
 - automatic win if a player has four 2's or a sequence of 3 to Ace
 - bombs (4 of kinds and double sequences)

 ![13 example gameplay](https://github.com/alberttduong/Thirteen-Game/blob/main/thirteen%20example.gif)